MasterFormat Division 25: Integrated Automation

 Division 25 covers integrated building automation—systems that coordinate HVAC, lighting, security, fire protection, and other building systems through centralized control and monitoring.
 Learn how Division 25 organizes specification sections, connects to UniFormat and OmniClass, and how The Construction Standard provides licensed access to authoritative, edition-aware Division 25 data through CSI Dynamic Standards.

-What Division 25 Covers
+Division 25 summary

+- Division 25 covers integrated building automation—systems that coordinate HVAC, lighting, security, fire protection, and other building systems through centralized control and monitoring.

 Division 25 covers integrated building automation—systems that coordinate HVAC, lighting, security, fire protection, and other building systems through centralized control and monitoring.

-This division includes integrated automation network equipment, integrated automation facility controls, and integrated automation instrumentation and terminal devices.
+At a broad level, this division includes integrated automation network equipment, integrated automation facility controls, and integrated automation instrumentation and terminal devices.

 Division 25 contains multiple levels of sections and subsections that organize this scope into a precise, consensus-based hierarchy.
 These sections provide the numbering backbone for project manuals, bid packages, cost databases, and BIM models.
 When teams reference Division 25 consistently, every document from concept estimate to closeout speaks the same language.